ayerv27/oac_recommendations/README.md

 ## Event Recommender System - “How to” Guide

 This project implements a recommender system to suggest what kind of events will benefit more diverse people in a specific county in Oklahoma.
-The provided zip file has all the python files needed to implement the recommender system approach.

 <br/>